 These are the top five League of Legends World Championship teams vying for glory:

 1. SK Telecom T1

 SK Telecom T1 is the most successful team in the history of the LoL World Championship, having lifted the trophy in 2013, 2015 and 2016.
 They reached the final in 2017 and they were the favorites to make it three titles in a row, but they narrowly lost out to Samsung Galaxy.

 It all went wrong for SK Telecom T1 as they did not even qualify for last year’s Worlds, and a five-year spell of Korean dominance finally came to an end when all of the country’s teams crashed out before the semi-final stage.

 They responded by overhauling their roster and building a new super team around star player Faker.
 In came Khan, Crazy, Clid, Haru, and Teddy, along with superb support in the form of Mata, plus coaches Fly and Zefa.

 The results have been emphatic.
 SKT roared back to form in 2019, winning the LCK Spring Playoffs and LCK Summer Playoffs to regain their status as the dominant team in Korea.

 They were semi-finalists at the Mid-Season Invitational and they have continued on an upward curve since then.
 Faker has the quality to win any match with a moment of brilliance, while Teddy is a great player and Clid is having a sensational year.
-SKT are now the favorites in the esports betting odds to win a fourth world title in nine years, and they have a great chance of pulling it off.
+SKT are now the favorites in the esports odds to win a fourth world title in nine years, and they have a great chance of pulling it off.

 2. FunPlus Phoenix